 - Fetch – Set your own pricing and earn up to $30,000 per year for renting out your truck!

 - Fluid Truck – Earn up to $10,000/year for a pickup truck and $25,000/year for a 20 foot box truck.

 Extra Reading – 20 Ways to Make Money With a Truck.

 While this isn’t the most classic example of a rental marketplace, you can actually make money with your unused internet bandwidth.

-Websites like FluidStack make it possible to connect your computer to a network for people from around the world to use.
 Companies like FluidStack do this to operate as a CDN, which distributes web content to users from servers closer to their region for faster load times, although some bandwidth sellers also operate as VPNs.

 This is a bit of a shady passive income idea since people will be using the internet through your IP address, so be sure to do your due diligence and think this one through.

 I’ve covered how you can get paid to be someone’s friend in my post on creative money making ideas, and this idea definitely proves that the sharing economy has created some bizarre opportunities.

 Websites like Rent A Friend enable you to make money by renting your friendship.
 According to the site, most listings start as low as $10/hour, but people are willing to negotiate as well.